weleoka/Lab2/host/Create_Test_Environment.md

 You have now done the installation and the basic configuration, for BugZilla.

 Now access the bugzilla container from a regular browser.
-From the SSH clint, start up a Web browser, and surf to the public IP address of your Host.
+From the SSH client node, start up a Web browser, and surf to the public IP address of your Host.

 Optional Activity for advanced students: Add a few more docker containers to the docker compose file.
 To find candidates, surf to https://hub.docker.com and use the search field.